tiagorangel2011/qjson-db/README.md

 ### Replace JSON storage
 `db.JSON({ data });`

-Giving a parameter to the `JSON` function makes the object passed replace the internal one. _Be careful, as there's no way to recover the old object if the changes have already been written to disk._
+Giving a parameter to the `JSON` function makes the object passed to replace the internal one. _Be careful, as there's no way to recover the old object._